qbit/snap/README.md

 By default
 **snap**
 verifies the signature for the set files it downloads.
-This can be overwritten by specifying the
+This can be prevented by specifying the
 **-S**
 option, however, skipping verification is very much not recommended!